What Setting Should My Pool Filter Be On When Vacuuming?

 While the recirculate setting may seem like a good option for vacuuming your pool, it is not recommended.
 This setting bypasses the filter entirely and can cause debris to be dispersed back into the pool, making the cleaning process ineffective.

-You may also like: How Do You Reset The Switch Button?
+You may also like: How Do I Keep My Pool Clean When The Pump Is Not Working?

 Leave a Comment